-The above photo by Steve and Carrie Ford shows a wolf on an old logging road in January 2019 in the vicinity of Village Bay Lakes.
+The above photo by Steve and Carrie Ford’s trail-cam shows a wolf on an old logging road in January 2019 in the vicinity of Village Bay Lakes.
 This wolf has the coyote-like colouring typical of west coast wolves.
-What a great photo!

 The site describes the hiking and walking trails and points of interest on Quadra Island, British Columbia, Canada.
 Quadra Island is about a mile away across Discovery Passage from the small city of Campbell River on Vancouver Island.
 Quadra Island is 25 miles long and averages three miles wide, has many lakes, and the island’s environment provides sea- kayaking, whale watching, mountain-biking, road cycling, climbing, lake canoeing, freshwater trout and saltwater fishing, hunting, golf, and wildlife-watching, among the outdoor adventures here.

 The Quadra Island Trails Committee organizes and directs volunteers to maintain these trails, and is in turn governed by the BC provincial government which regulates such things as trails’ foot-bridge design and trails establishment and preservation.